 Now that you know which essential oils are anti-inflammatory, it’s time to make your own arthritis rub.
 Simply dilute 5 to 10 drops of essential oils in 1 tablespoon of a carrier oil.
 Ideal options are olive, almond, avocado, and grapeseed oil.

 Diluting essential oils is extremely important.
 They’re made at high concentrations, so you’ll want to avoid the risk of skin irritation.
-Carrier oils will make sure that they’re safe for skin contact.
+Carrier oils will make sure that they’re

 To apply, simply rub the blend onto the affected joints.